TheCarsonWest/nerd-emoji/apush/people/John Quincy Adams.md

 * President from 1825 to 1829
 * Known as a "nationalist" and advocate for a strong central government
-* Promoted economic development through the American System, which included infrastructure projects, tariffs, and a national bank
+* Promoted economic development through [[The American System]], which included infrastructure projects, tariffs, and a national bank
 * Signed the Indian Removal Act, which led to the forced displacement of thousands of Native Americans
-* His presidency was marked by political controversy and sectionalism, ultimately leading to his defeat in the election of 1828
+* His presidency was marked by political controversy and sectionalism, ultimately leading to his defeat in the [[Election of 1828]]
 * Served as a congressman after his presidency, where he continued to advocate for his beliefs and opposed the expansion of slavery
 * Regarded as a complex and influential figure in American history, known for his intellectualism, independence, and unwavering principles